When is registration not compulsory?

 You should not lodge any documents other than those referred to above.
 Since these documents will be retained by the Land Registry you may wish to make copies for future reference.

-How should Form 1 be completed?
+How should the Form 1 be completed?

 Panel 1 (Description)

 Insert a description of the land (for example, the land shown outlined in red on the attached map being land known as 1 Bangor Road, Newtownards, BT23 1AA, County Down) and attach an up-to-date map (see Maps section below).
 The address should refer to the Town and/or Townland and the postcode.
+Care should be taken to ensure that the correct property is outlined on the map and that the address and description of that property match what is on the map.

 Panel 2 (The Applicant)